A Guide to the Quiet, Low-Budget Cinema of Korea’s Hong Sang-soo

 In Front of Your Face, 2021(Film still)

-As In Front of Your Face is released in the UK, here are five films by Cannes favourite Hong Sang-soo – many of which were made on a budget of less than $100,000
+As a new season launches at the ICA in London, here are five films by Cannes favourite Hong Sang-soo – many of which were made on a budget of less than $100,000

 The globalisation of Korean pop culture has assured the place of countless Korean filmmakers in western public consciousness.
 In the mainstream, Academy Award winner Bong Joon-ho (Parasite) has few rivals besides his powerhouse contemporary Park Chan-wook (Oldboy) – whose latest film arrives in the UK via the BFI London Film Festival next month.
 In the arthouse world, Lee Chang-dong (Burning) is one of the most esteemed and highly-decorated, but when it comes to individualistic low-budget cinema, Hong Sang-soo is in a league of his own.